ADHD: Is What You Eat Slowing You Down?

-Grains: Studies suggest wheat, corn, and other grains cause inattention in children.
-This worsens symptoms of ADHD.
+- Grains: Studies suggest wheat, corn, and other grains cause inattention in children.
+This worsens the symptoms of ADHD.
 Nutritionists attribute this effect to possible food allergies.

 At every meal, fill half your plate with non-starchy vegetables, a fourth of your plate with nutrient-dense protein, and the remainder of your plate with whole-food fats.
 A SANE balanced meal provides the nutrition your body needs while keeping blood glucose levels stable.
 Such a balanced meal also addresses any nutritional deficiencies that contribute to the symptoms of ADHD.

 Going SANE is a tasty way to help treat the symptoms of ADHD.
 Try it and see!